semgrep/semgrep-docs/docs/extensions.md

 slug: extensions
 append_help_link: true
 description: >-
-  Learn how to extend Semgrep use to an editor, in pre-commit, and in other tools.
+  Learn how to use Semgrep in an editor, in pre-commit, and in other tools.
 ---

 import MoreHelp from "/src/components/MoreHelp"